 Beginners use thick drumsticks (model 5B or thicker), books, a metronome, and something to play on, whether it be a snare drum, a rubbery drum pad, or something similar.
 Since the instruction starts from learning the hand motor skills, there is no need to purchase a drum set in the beginning.

 Improving pupils take on melodic percussion instruments, such as the xylophone and the timpani, as well as the drum set.
-The rhythm music branch focuses more on playing the drum set.
+The rhythm music studies focus more on playing the drum set.
 Playing together is an essential part in the instruction in percussion instruments.

 The teacher will help the pupil to record audio or video of the pupil’s playing as required.
 Other learning methods are used as well, such as playing in a percussion ensemble or with backing tracks.